booker666/hardle/README.md

-# Word Guessing Game - NBAdle
+# Word Guessing Game - hardle

 This is a modified version of an open source react-wordle repo (https://github.com/cwackerfuss/react-wordle)

 The goal is to guess an 5 letter word in 10 tries.

+In hardle, your vision and information will be limited.
+By default, the letter will not show green or yellow like original wordle, it will show blue to indicate the letter is in the answer, regardless of the correctness of position.
+You can press the unlock icon to disable this feature.
+By default, not all letters of your input will be compared to the answer, there will be some blind spots information is unknown.
+You can press the eye icon to disable this feature.

-In addition, there will be hints popping up when your guess is wrong in 3, 6, 9 rounds.
+In addition, there will be hints popping up when your guess is wrong in 5, 7, 9 rounds.
 You can check the hints by clicking the lightbulb icon.

 [**Try out hardle!**](https://booker666.github.io/hardle/)